 - Sweetener:

-- 2 tablespoons honey or 2 tablespoons brown sugar
+- 2 tablespoon honey or brown sugar

 - Optional: